Parul664/Sub-Tiger-Compiler/README.md

 ```$ make all```

 Makes the executable name *tc*.
-The compiler can then be used as ```./tc filename options```.
+The compiler can then be used as ```./tc [option] filename [option]```.

 There are 2 options available :
-- --p : pretty printing the code on the console
+- --pp : pretty printing the code on the console
-- --s : for displaying the AST on the console
+- --ast : for displaying the AST on the console

-The tests folder contains 4 test cases, 2 from Apple's book and two is a small program, to test the compiler.
+The tests folder contains 4 test cases, 2 from Apple's book and two are a small programs, to test the compiler.

 ```$ make tests_ast```